RathodDarshil/rn-linkrunner/README.md

       email: 'support@linkrunner.io', //optional
     },
     data: {}, // Any other data you might need
+    config: {
+      trigger_deeplink: true, // Default is true
   });
 };
 ```

+The config parameter allows you to control the behavior of the trigger function:

+- `trigger_deeplink`: boolean (optional) - When set to false, prevents automatic triggering of the deeplink even if one is returned

 #### Response type for `linkrunner.trigger`